 Disappear into a fantasy world

-One of my favourite moments while filming was watching a new Bollywood film release in one of Mumbai’s oldest cinemas.
+One of my favourite experiences in Mumbai was watching a new Bollywood film release in one of the city’s oldest cinemas.
 It was the best cinematic experience I’ve ever had, and also the cheapest – my ticket cost less than £1.
 Around a thousand people were there whistling, cheering, applauding, shedding tears, laughing out loud – you know, real belly laughs.
 You go through every human emotion.
 It’s such a communal experience, and there’s no shushing people here, your voice would be drowned out if you tried.